 Dune: Part Two

-Dune: Part Two is a cinematic achievement of genuine rarity — a sequel that expands the scale, deepens the craft, and somehow improves on its predecessor at nearly every technical level.…
+Dune: Part Two is a cinematic achievement of genuine rarity.
+A sequel that expands the scale, deepens the craft, and improves on its predecessor at nearly every technical level.…

 Full analysis belowThis film draws you in for a significant portion of its runtime with traditional or neutral content before springing its woke agenda.
 Know before you go!